xpack/xpm-js/.github/ISSUE_TEMPLATE/questions-and-general-support.md

 ---
 name: Questions and general support
-about: For questions and general support, use the forums!
+about: For questions and general support, use the Discussions!
 title: ''
 labels: ''
 assignees: ''